Our Community Alarm scheme helps you stay at home if you are elderly or have a disability.

 How do you get an alarm?

-If you think you need an alarm, please use the link below or call the Social Work Contact Centre on 03451 55 15 03, to request one.
+If you think you need a Community Alarm, use our Request a Community Alarm online form.
 We will contact you to arrange installation and will then visit you at home to install and explain how to operate the alarm.

-If more than one person in your household requires an alarm, each person requiring an alarm (pendant or wrist) must complete an individual form using the link below, or alternatively can be actioned by calling the Social Work Contact Centre.
+If more than one person in your household requires an alarm, each person requiring an alarm (pendant or wrist) must complete an individual form.
 We can connect you all to the one alarm under the one cost.

 You will be contacted to arrange an appointment for installation, within 5 working days.